leomccormack/convhull_3d/README.md

 #include "convhull_3d.h"
 ```

-### Specify input vertices

-The vertices can be optionally extracted from an '.obj' file using the following code:
+Then specify the vertices, which can be optionally extracted from an '.obj' file using the following code:

 ```c
 ch_vertex* vertices = NULL;